-Students may opt to take other tests in place of regents (such as APs or SAT subject tests).
-To see which tests are approved substitutes see here.
+Students may opt to take other tests, such as APs, in place of regents.
+To see which tests are approved substitutes click here.

 Although Regents are sometimes thought of as pass/fail exams (with a 65 scale or higher designating a ‘pass’), schools typically show the scaled score on the transcript.
 If you are unsure, contact your school for more details.

 First, to graduate from high school!
 Second, college admissions around the nation understand the New York Regents process and will consider the results as part of their admissions criteria and higher scores will make a student’s application stronger.
 In addition, many colleges use Regents exam scores to exempt students from placement exams.